zoalst/Speak3D/readme.md

 ## To Do

-  - add dat.GUI, for default params
+  - enhance dat.GUI, for default params
   - ability to reset/clear default params
   - GUI for user uploaded textures and models
   - add parameters for dimensions, rotation, etc.